The Poison Cycle

 He may have been playing dumb to see if he could get a rise from someone, but I would have responded:

 Dear Louis L., If you’ve been spraying your landscape with these poisons, you’ll kill the butterflies and their larvae.
 It doesn’t make any difference how cute the container is.
 A poison is a poison, organic or not.
+P.S.
+Replace those invasive butterfly bushes with natives that support not only the adults with nectar but also plants that are larval hosts.

 As wildlife gardeners, we hope for a moth (or butterfly)-eaten landscape!